-Annalisa Contini manages international programmes at our member Sistema Imprese Sociali (SIS).
+Annalisa Contini manages international programmes at our member Consorzio Sistema Imprese Sociali (SIS).
 Established in Milan in 1988, SIS is a consortium of 27 social cooperative members who focus on social and collaborative housing, work-life balance, ICT and the circular economy.
 Annalisa was previously a social worker and project designer at an Italian social enterprise for 20 years, and also spent two years in Lebanon working on international development programmes.

 What is the current state of social enterprise in Italy?

 The social enterprise phenomenon in Italy is one of the most advanced in Europe.
 The ecosystem is rich, well-developed and diversified, and can count on support from public institutions.
 There are about 100,000 social enterprises of various legal forms, involving more than 850,000 workers and 1.7 million volunteers.
 Social cooperatives are the main types, but there are also organisations with a legal status of social enterprises, associations, and foundations.